Learn how you can purchase a Place Name and assign it to your domain.

-A place name is a domain's unique name within the High Fidelity Metaverse.
-One of the easiest ways for other users to reach your domain is to use the domain's place name.
-We'll walk you through how you can purchase a place name of your choice and assign it to your domain.
+A Place Name is a domain's unique name within High Fidelity.
+One of the easiest ways for other users to reach your domain is to use the domain's Place Name.
+We'll walk you through how you can purchase a Place Name of your choice and assign it to your domain.

-You can obtain a place name of your choosing (one that better represents you or your business) for your domain by purchasing a place name from High Fidelity.
-Purchased place names can be authenticated and can be listed on the High Fidelity Directory.
+You can obtain a Place Name of your choice (one that better represents you or your business) for your domain by purchasing a Place Name from High Fidelity.
+Purchased Place Names can be authenticated and can be listed on the High Fidelity Directory.

 Click Create a Place Name.